Hideo Kojima: Metal Gear Solid subseries and mainstream success (1994–2012)

-Although he announced that Metal Gear Solid 4: Guns of the Patriots would be the last Metal Gear game he would be directly involved in, he announced at E3 2009 that he would return to help on two Metal Gear games: Metal Gear Rising: Revengeance, as a producer and Metal Gear Solid: Peace Walker as writer, director, and producer.
+Although he announced that Metal Gear Solid 4: Guns of the Patriots would be the last Metal Gear game he would be directly involved in, he announced at E3 2009 that he would return to help on two Metal Gear games: Metal Gear Solid: Rising, as a producer and Metal Gear Solid: Peace Walker as writer, director, and producer.
 When interviewed at Gamescom 2009, Kojima stated that he got more involved with Peace Walker because "there was a lot of confusion within the team and it didn't proceed as I wanted it to.
 Therefore I thought that I needed to jump in and do Peace Walker".

-Kojima was at E3 2010 to show off his team's latest project, Metal Gear Rising: Revengeance.
+Kojima was at E3 2010 to show off his team's latest project, Metal Gear Solid: Rising.
 He was also seen in Nintendo's 3DS interview video, where he stated he was interested in making a Metal Gear Solid game for the 3DS and wondered what it would be like in 3D.
 This game ended up being a remake of Metal Gear Solid 3 titled Metal Gear Solid: Snake Eater 3D.
 In late 2011, Metal Gear Solid: Rising was renamed Metal Gear Rising: Revengeance with PlatinumGames being involved in developing it alongside Kojima Productions.
 Nevertheless, Kojima is the game's executive producer and showed interest in working in the game's demo.
 Kojima was satisfied with the final product and expressed the possibility of a sequel if Platinum were to develop it.

-On April 1, 2011, Kojima was promoted to Executive Vice President and Corporate Officer in Konami Digital Entertainment.
-At E3 2011, he revealed his new innovative gaming technology labeled as "transfarring", a portmanteau of the verbs transferring and sharing.
-The technology enables gamers to transfer their gaming data from the PlayStation 3 to PlayStation Portable in a quick data transferring process and bring it on the go from home into the outside world.
+On April 1, 2011, Konami promoted Kojima to Executive Vice President and Corporate Officer.
+At E3 2011, he revealed a new gaming technology named "transfarring", a portmanteau of the verbs transferring and sharing, which allows gamers to transfer their game data between the PlayStation 3 and the PlayStation Portable.
+Transfarring was used in Metal Gear Solid: Peace Walker and the Metal Gear Solid HD Collection.
 Later that year, he stated he was working on a new intellectual property with Goichi Suda, tentatively titled Project S, and preparing new projects.
 On July 8, 2011, Kojima announced that Project S was a radio-show sequel to Snatcher, titled Sdatcher as a reference to the show's producer Suda.
 The show would air on Fridays on Kojima's bi-weekly Internet radio show, starting with episode No. 300 which was broadcast in August 2011.
 In October, Kojima announced that he would be collaborating with Suda and 5pb. director Chiyomaru Shikura in producing a new adventure game visual novel.
 It was initially speculated that the game would be the third entry in 5pb.'s Science Adventure series, but it was later confirmed to be a separate title.
 The game was planned to have an overseas release and an anime adaption.
-As of 2018, no further news regarding the project has been released.
+As of 2023, no further news regarding the project has been released.